mtisza1/Cenote-Taker2/README.md

 # Bioconda installation

+* THIS HAS NOT BEEN UPDATED RECENTLY.
+BIOCONDA VERSION NOT RECOMMENDED AT THE MOMENT *

-A user has packaged Cenote-Taker2 in Bioconda for use by their institute. * THIS HAS NOTE BEEN UPDATED RECENTLY * However, installation can be done by anyone using their package with a few commands.
+A user has packaged Cenote-Taker 2 in Bioconda for use by their institute.
+However, installation can be done by anyone using their package with a few commands.
 All the above alerts, requirements, and warnings still apply.
 This will also require a user to have 32GB of storage in their default conda environment directory.

 Commands:
 ```